TerminalHash/Modern/README.md

 1. Some accents not recolored (because some backgrounds/borders colored with *rgba(xx, xx, xx, xx)*, this different search);
 2. Little bugs in GTK+4 theme with headerbar/titlebar;
+3. GTK+4 theme might be bugged, some colors don't changed, etc;
-3. What i don't see.
+4. What i don't see.

 ## How to instal

-Extract archive with theme to ~/themes/Modern.
+Extract archive with theme, rename folders "Dark" to "Modern", "White" to "Modern-White" and use, what you want.

 Color schemes for Qt5Ct/Qt6Ct install to:
 * Qt5: ~/.config/qt5ct/colors